NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson04_searching_files.md

 **To be able to use the shell effectively, becoming proficient in the use of the pipe and redirection operators is essential.**

-## Optional: Practice with searching and piping/redirection
+## Optional: Practice with searching and piping/redirection and GTF files

 Let's use the new commands in our toolkit and a few new ones to examine the "gene annotation" file, **chr1-hg19_genes.gtf**.
 We will be using